hbmatt/gallery-app-starter/README.md

 # Gallery App

 An image gallery made of character albums with editable album descriptions and image captions.
-Originally made by following a [tutorial](https://www.youtube.com/watch?v=vUe91uOx7R0) then expanded on as a way of storing image references with a place for credits and a description for a variety of characters on one website.
+Originally made by following a [tutorial](https://www.youtube.com/watch?v=vUe91uOx7R0) then expanded on and converted into Next.js as a way of storing image references with a place for credits and a description for a variety of characters on one static website.
 Directions written for personal reference as well as any friends who would want to use this app.

 ## Table of Contents